Val Hoyle: 2022

 On December 1, 2021, Hoyle announced her candidacy for Oregon's 4th congressional district in the United States House of Representatives in 2022.
-The seat was held by Peter DeFazio, who announced that he was not running for reelection.
+The seat was held by fellow Democrat and New England native Peter DeFazio, who announced that he was not running for reelection after 18 terms.
 Polling conducted by Public Policy Polling in March 2022 found Hoyle to be favored in the Democratic primary.
 She benefited from more than $500,000 in spending by super PACs during the primary.
 In November 2022 Hoyle was elected to the House.

 Tenure

+In the House, Hoyle generally voted with the majority of other Democratic members, but there were exceptions.
 On January 31, 2023, Hoyle was among seven Democrats to vote for H.R.497:Freedom for Health Care Workers Act, a bill which would lift COVID-19 vaccine mandates for healthcare workers.

 In 2023, Hoyle was among 56 Democrats to vote in favor of H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+Hoyle was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.